DragonRuby/dragonruby-game-toolkit-contrib/docs/api/outputs.md

 `args.outputs.debug` will not render in production mode and behaves like `args.outputs.primitives`.
 Objects in this collection are rendered above everything.

+### String Primitives

 Additionally, `args.outputs.debug` allows you to pass in a `String` as a primitive type.
 This is helpful for quickly showing the value of a variable on the screen.
 A label with black text and a white background will be created for each `String` sent in.
 The labels will be automatically stacked vertically for you.
+New lines in the string will be respected.

 Example: